timfi/dotmatrix/README.md

-# dotcanvas
+# dotmatrix
-_A pixel canvas rendered using braille characters._
+_A pixel matrix rendered using braille characters._